 Reserve space for Sweet Pea displays, as appropriate.
 In 2012 the First Security Bank window was reserved for 2013.

-Arrange for radio/TV interviews (may include key Sweet Pea personnel, brief them on what general information the interview is about) (coordinate with Advertising and volunteers from the current Sweet Pea Board)
+Contact radio/TV stations to arrange interviews (may include key Sweet Pea personnel, brief them on what general information the interview is about) (coordinate with Advertising and volunteers from the current Sweet Pea Board)

 Arrange for media coverage of Festival and related events, including on the spot interviews with Sweet Pea personnel